tjhowse/sand_drawing/README.md

 Who has time for that?
 It's {current_year} for christ's sake!
 I don't want a tiny tray of rocks and sand on my desk to rake around.
 Surely there's some turn-key solution to this problem already.

 That's what this project is for.
-Outsource responsibility for an ordered mind to make more time for the important things, like hedonism.
+Outsource responsibility for an ordered mind to make more time for the important things, like computer games.
+And croissants.

 # Oh